-Fig. 9: Case Management - Notifications
+Fig. 9: Case Management- Notifications

-Note: The Analysis Cockpit will collect all triggering events and send only one email every 15 minutes.
-Syslog and Webhooks are triggered in real time for every single event.
+Webhooks are triggered in real time for every single event.

 Additionally, you can see the notifications in the top right corner (bell icon) and inspect them.
 You will see all Unread notifications, which can be Acknowledged by selecting one or more notification and clicking Acknowledge.
 Only Unread notifications will show up in the top right status bar of the Cockpit.